athirazizi/RayTracing/README.md

 As with any new project, hit F5 and run the solution.
 This is what we are greeted with:

 <img src="https://user-images.githubusercontent.com/108275763/223400005-52ee0109-325f-4031-9c30-80f7d2b6e7b0.png" height = 512>

+The UI elements are rendered using Vulkan.
+The menus can be resized and docked to the window.

+Adding an image:

 Side note: 32 bits is the size of the RGBA format; each channel is 1 byte.